valeriansaliou/bandurria/README.md

 **🇨🇱 Crafted in Santiago, Chile.**

-**👉 See a live demo of Bandurria on my [personal blog](https://valeriansaliou.name/blog/3d-printing-formlabs-enclosure-project/) (scroll down to the bottom of the page).**
+**👉 See a live demo of Bandurria on my [personal blog](https://valeriansaliou.name/blog/3d-printing-formlabs-enclosure-project/#comments) (Bandurria is included at the end of the article).**

 ![Bandurria](https://valeriansaliou.github.io/bandurria/images/bandurria.png)